Measure Soil Moisture Content using the Gravimetric Method

-Soil moisture measurement is essential in agriculture.
+Measuring soil moisture is essential in agriculture.
 Extreme amounts of or too little water content of soil negatively affects multiple soil functions.
 Such conditions, creates an unfavourable environment, lowering the number of microorganisms present in the soil.
 An excessive water content of soil impacts the transfer of nutrients through the soil due to negative impacts on the soil’s physical characteristics.
 On the other hand, limited soil water content diminishes soil quality.
 Soil quality affects the development and condition of crops growing within the soil.
 A good soil quality will ensure crops develop to the highest of standards, without the requirement for excessive use of fertilisers.
 Poor soil quality will largely impact farmers production.2

 Soil water content measurement will provide a guide to when fields/crops are needing more water, eliminating wasteful use of water, and ensuring more efficient irrigation.3 As a result of accurate soil moisture content measurement, responsible water use can be fulfilled, improving soil health and quality.

 In summary, it is important to determine soil moisture content because:

 - Soil water carries nutrients throughout the soil, supporting plant growth